chrisburnell/chrisburnell.com/_posts/2013-06-15-first-article-ever.md

 date: 2013-06-15 13:21:00

 title: First Article Ever
-introduction: Well, I’ve finally gotten my site up and running to a point where I can consider it to be a success.
+lede: Well, I’ve finally gotten my site up and running to a point where I can consider it to be a success.
 What was the process, and what did it involve?
 What mistakes did I make that you can avoid?
 tags:
 - css
 - github